HenriqueFLTorres/To-Do-List/README.md

 # To-Do-List
-My First Project after 1 month learning about programming, there is a ton of content that I need to learn and improve.
+My First Project after 23 days learning about programming, there is a ton of content that I need to learn and improve.
-Open to constructive critics! :)
+Open to constructive critics!

 # Preview